zzzprojects/docs/bulk-operations.net/pages/documentations/options-log.md

 Try it: [.NET Core](https://dotnetfiddle.net/SfsxSd) | [.NET Framework](https://dotnetfiddle.net/pGrUcP)

 ## LogDump
-Allow you to retrieve the event happening in your database when UseLogDump is enabled.
+Allows you to retrieve the events happening in your database when UseLogDump is enabled.

 ### Example
 ```csharp